GiX007/sea-sar-detectors/README.md

 - The dataset used is **SeaDronesSee Object Detection v2 (Compressed)** (≈9 GB, JPEG images).
 - The official test set annotations are withheld by the dataset provider, so we perform a local train/validation split and report results only on the accessible validation data.
 - All models are compared using consistent preprocessing and standard hyperparameters (no additional tuning).
 - Reported results may vary depending on hardware, random seed, and exact configuration.
+- The `data/` directory (raw data, COCO-format splits, and tiles) is quite large (≈16.2 GB) and is not included in this repository.
+If needed, especially the **resplit version**, I can provide it directly upon request.

 ## Prediction Example